Poovarasan-554/Seamless_Maintenance_Bot/replit.md

 # Overview

-This is a full-stack web application built with a modern tech stack featuring React frontend and Python FastAPI backend.
+This is a full-stack web application built with a modern tech stack featuring React frontend and Node.js/Express backend.
 The application is an issue tracking or ticketing system with functionality for searching and displaying issue details, along with similar issue recommendations.
 It includes JWT-based authentication, comprehensive UI with modern design elements, and detailed issue management capabilities.

 # User Preferences

 Preferred communication style: Simple, everyday language.

-## Recent Changes (August 2024)
+## Recent Changes (September 2024)
-- **Backend Migration**: Converted from Node.js/Express to Python FastAPI
+- **Backend Migration**: Converted from Python FastAPI to Node.js/Express
 - **UI Personalization**: Replaced "admin" with "Poovarasan" throughout the interface
 - **Authentication**: Implemented JWT-based authentication with secure password hashing
 - **UI Enhancements**: Added modern gradient backgrounds and improved visual design